tecladocode/web-dev-bootcamp/curriculum/section13/lectures/03_logging_in_users/README.md

 ---
-title: The lecture title goes here
+title: Logging in with Flask
-slug: lecture-title
+slug: log-in-users-flask
 tags:
     - Not started
     - How to
 categories:
     - Video
 section_number: 0
-excerpt: An excerpt of the lecture's content goes here.
+excerpt: How to perform authentication (log in) using Flask.
 draft: true
 ---